zendesk/copenhagen_theme/README.md

 * User profile page

 ## Styles
+The styles that Theming Center needs to use in the theme are in the `style.css` file in the root folder.

-The styles for the theme are split using Sass partials, all the partials are under [styles/](/blob/master/styles/), they are all included in the "main" file [index.scss](/blob/master/styles/index.scss) and then compiled to CSS running:
+The styles for the theme are split using Sass partials, all the partials are under [styles/](/blob/master/styles/), they are all included in the "main" file [index.scss](/blob/master/styles/index.scss) and then compiled to CSS.
-`sass styles/index.scss style.css`
+If you wish to use SASS you can go to the [using SASS section](#using-sass)

 ## Assets
 These are the images and font files that are needed for the theme.